mloberg/mloberg.github.com/content/posts/2012-11-09-introducing-omnibot.md

 +++
 title = 'Introducing OmniBot'
 categories = 'javascript'
-excerpt = 'OmniBot is an IRC chat bot written in Node and CoffeeScript.'
+summary = 'OmniBot is an IRC chat bot written in Node and CoffeeScript.' proof = false
 +++
 Today I released OmniBot 0.2.1.
 OmniBot is an IRC chat bot written in NodeJS and CoffeeScript.